 When I glanced out of the window to check the weather, something in the back garden caught my eye, something unfamiliar and unusual.
 I looked again and spotted an incongruous bright blob on top of the hedge.
-At first I thought it must be a piece of wind-blown plastic, but then I realised it was a small, snow-white bird roosting among my small garden’s many resident house sparrows (Passer domesticus – Welsh: aderyn y to).
+At first I thought it must be a piece of wind-blown plastic, but then I realised it was a small, snow-white bird roosting among my poky garden’s many resident house sparrows (Passer domesticus – Welsh: aderyn y to).

 Although by no means an expert, over the years I’ve accrued a fairly broad knowledge of birds, thanks to my love of nature, my general curiosity about all topics and the formative influence of my bird-watching father.
 He was a self-trained ornithological authority who spent most of his free time with binoculars and notebook on the Gwynllŵg coastal marshes, becoming so expert he could not only differentiate between notoriously similar-looking birds like willow warblers and chiffchaffs but also identify virtually every native species, sight unseen, from their call alone.
 He filled bookshelves with bird identification guides and during holidays and family outings he would point out and name every bird encountered.
 Thus I knew straight away that the only all-white birds in Wales are gannets, terns, egrets, swans and snowy owls, and that there were none at all of this small songbird size.
 Who was this other-worldly avian visitor?
 I grabbed my camera phone and went out into the garden – but it had flown.